-Crystalline silica in the form of quartz or cristobalite, is classified by the International Agency for Research on Cancer as carcinogenic to humans (Group 1)2.
+Crystalline silica in the form of quartz or cristobalite, is classified by the International Agency for Research on Cancer as carcinogenic to humans (Group 1).
 This designation means that inhalation of crystalline silica is known to cause cancer in humans.

 WHERE ARE

 WORKERS

 POTENTIALLY

 EXPOSED?
 Workers

 may be exposed to

 crystalline silica in

 many different

 workplaces and

 processes.
 These

 include:

-- •Mines, quarries, water well drilling operations, foundries, stone crushing operations, highway repair, masonry workshops - Construction, excavation, and demolition sites - Manufacture, etching, & frosting of glass - Creation of ceramics, stone arts and crafts - Ceramic tiles - Gemstone cutting - •Use and production of abrasive powders - •During cleaning and removing paint from ship hulls, stone buildings, metal bridges, and other metal surfaces (sandblasting)3.
+- •Mines, quarries, foundries, stone crushing operations, highway repair, masonry workshops - •The construction, excavation, and demolition sites - •The manufacture, etching, & frosting of glass - Creation of ceramics, stone arts and crafts - Abrasive powders - During cleaning and removing paint from ship hulls, stone buildings, metal bridges, and other metal surfaces.